Codeword-Segmentation Rate-Splitting Multiple Access and Evaluation under Suboptimal Decoding: Introduction

 SDMA is currently the predominant spatial domain technique in use.
 Despite the numerous benefits of RSMA from theoretical analysis, replacing SDMA with RSMA in practical systems will introduce several challenges.
 Although the SIC-free receiver designs proposed in \cite{Sibo_TCOM} addressed the increase in receiver complexity, other challenges remain.
 These include: \begin{itemize} \item Increased encoding/decoding complexity: with RSMA, more codewords are transmitted (especially with multi-layer schemes such as the hierarchical RSMA in \cite{Dai_HRS} and the general framework of multi-layer RSMA in \cite{Mao_EURASIP}), which leads to more complexity in encoding and decoding. \item Control signaling overhead: The increased number of streams requires an increased control signaling overhead to assist in decoding at receivers. \item Retransmission: As the common stream is intended for multiple users, it requires retransmission mechanisms that are different from SDMA, such as in \cite{Rafael}.
 The design of an efficient retransmission process for RSMA schemes poses a challenge. \end{itemize}

 Another direction that deserves exploration is to evaluate and design RSMA schemes using performance metrics that account for more practical limitations.
-The benefit of RSMA has been well studied under Gaussian input signals, for example in \cite{Dai_HRS, Mao_EURASIP,Hamdi} and \cite{Li_JSAC}.
+The benefits of RSMA have been well studied under Gaussian input signals, for example, in \cite{Dai_HRS, Mao_EURASIP,Hamdi} and \cite{Li_JSAC}.
 The evaluation of achievable rates under finite block lengths is studied in \cite{Xu_FBL,Wang_FBL}.
 The achievable rates under finite-alphabet input constraints are studied in \cite{Sibo_TCOM,Sibo_SPAWC,Sibo_TWC}.

 The above works consider performance metrics originating from the mutual information, which is proved to be achievable with reliable communications by Shannon's channel coding theorem \cite{Shannon}.
 The proofs of the channel coding theorem assume optimal decoding, for example, the joint typicality decoding in \cite{Shannon} and the maximum-likelihood decoding in \cite{Gallager}.
 However, optimal decoding is often difficult in practice due to limited channel knowledge and/or complexity reasons.
 Therefore, it is interesting to discover achievable rates under suboptimal decoders, leading to the study of mismatched decoding \cite{Mismatched_1,Lapidoth_1,Albert_book}.
-A recent work \cite{Sibo_FAGCI} studies communication in finite-alphabet input channels under Gaussian noise and finite-alphabet interference, where the decoders fully or partially approximate the interference as Gaussian random variables to reduce computational complexity, namely Finite-Alphabet Gaussian Channel under Interference (FAGCI).
+A recent work \cite{Sibo_FAGCI} studies communication in finite-alphabet input channels under Gaussian noise and finite-alphabet interference, namely Finite-Alphabet Gaussian Channel under Interference (FAGCI), where the decoders fully or partially approximate the interference as Gaussian random variables to reduce computational complexity.
 This model reflects a common issue that interference is not properly detected in receivers for complexity reasons.
 A lower bound on the mismatched capacity is derived using the Generalized Mutual Information (GMI).